|Astronaut Dr. Sally Ride on board the Space Shuttle Orbiter Challenger during STS-7 (June 1983), her first flight into space. Image credit: NASA.|

 An assembly crew at the Space Station would link a newly assembled small (197.4-metric-ton) OTV to the piloted spacecraft, then would attach the larger OTV used to launch the cargo spacecraft to the new OTV.
 This would create a 48-meter-long, 738.7-metric-ton Earth-departure stack.

-The piloted spacecraft would aerobrake in Mars's atmosphere and fire its engines to circularize its orbit on 3 June 2005.
+The piloted spacecraft would aerobrake in the martian atmosphere and fire its engines to circularize its orbit on 3 June 2005.
 Almost immediately after MOI, the crew would rendezvous with the waiting cargo spacecraft.
 Three astronauts would board the Mars Lander, deorbit, and land at the pre-selected landing site.
-They would explore the site for from 10-to-20 days.
+They would explore the site for between 10 and 20 days.

 The other three astronauts, meanwhile, would transfer the Earth-return propellants stored on board the cargo spacecraft to the piloted spacecraft's empty tanks.
 They would also discard the piloted spacecraft's MOI aerobrake.